 Wait, What Was That About Medicine Made From Mummies?

 Medical Cannibalism was a genuine part of European history up to the early 20th Century.
 The last known sale of medical mummy powder occurred in 1908.
 It wasn’t so much a question of, “Is it ok to eat people?” but more of a, “What part of the individual should I have for what ails me?” situation.

 The custom goes back to early Vitalism and Hippocrates (aka the Father of Western Medicine).
-The idea was, living material contained an essence or soul of life.
+The idea was living material contained an essence or soul of life.
 That life could transfer if a person were young and healthy when they died, as the corpse would retain part of their vital energy.
 Using elements of the body in medicine would give that Vitalis to another.
-I want to say this is solely Dark Age barbarism, while the practice does go back to ancient Greece, people-eating didn’t gather steam until the Renaissance.
+I want to say this is solely Dark Age barbarism; while the practice goes back to ancient Greece, people-eating didn’t gather steam until the Renaissance.
 That is yet another reason the Renaissance was not as fantastic as everyone thinks.

 Executioners had an excellent side business selling cups of warm blood fresh from the stump of a decapitated body as it was a famed epilepsy cure.
-The fat of a hung man was used for treatment for joint pain and arthritis.
+The fat of a hung man was used for the treatment of joint pain and arthritis.

 The bodies of the ancient dead, at first, seem a poor fit for this Vitalist form of medicine.
 They are not newly dead or young and healthy.
 However, Europeans knew these bodies were old even if they couldn’t yet read hieroglyphs.
 Older by far than all the other corpses they had lying about and yet far better preserved.
 Those eternal tombs and eternal bodies convinced 15th and 16th-century doctors that the ancient Egyptians had figured out the very Elixer of Eternal Life.
-Hence, consuming their flesh would give health, vigour, and vitality; possibly even immortality.
+Hence, consuming their flesh would give them health, vigour, and vitality, possibly even immortality.
 (Someone did tell them these were dead bodies, right?)

 Mummy Incense in Medicine